Source: Ray KK, Seshasai SR, Erqou S, Sever P, Jukema JW, Ford I, Sattar N. Statins

 For our new onset diabetes calculation we used ASCAPS/TexCAPS and JUPITER data, the same studies in the Cochrane calculation.
 However, the Cochrane calculation did not adjust for exposure time.
 In other words, the JUPITER study was stopped at two years whereas the ASCAPS study stopped after 5 years, and the JUPITER data must be carried forward presumptively to derive a risk adjustment for exposure to the drug.

 The raw numbers of 270 and 216 new onset diabetes cases from 24 months of exposure to a statin and a placebo (respectively) can be extrapolated, assuming that increased diabetes risk is likely to continue linearly with exposure.
 This yields 675 and 540 cases at 5 years.
-Combining these numbers with the AFCAPS numbers yields a relative risk of 1.81 for development of diabetes (not 1.18 as reported by Cochrane).
-This risk increase translates to an absolute risk of 4%, or 1 in 25.
+Combining these numbers with the AFCAPS numbers yields a relative risk of 1.22 for development of diabetes (not 1.18 as reported by Cochrane, and NOT 1.81 as we had erroneously reported in an earlier version of this review, which also led to an erroneously low NNH of 50).
+This updated relative risk increase of 1.22% translates to an absolute risk of 1.12%, or 1 in 89.

 Author: David Newman, MD

 The title bar is color-coded with our overall recommendation.

 If you have suggestions, requests, or questions about a particular NNT review, please send us a message and we’ll try to address it as soon as possible.